 Copyright (c) Data General Corporation 1990.
 All Rights Reserved.
-Licensed Haterial - Property of Data General Corporation.
-This software is made available solely pursuant to the terms of a DGC license agreement which governs its use.
+Licensed Material - Property of Data General Corporation.
+This software is made available solely pursuent to the terms of a DGC license agreement which governments use.

-: scoald - "() SEK 1990 system. afs. proto
+scasid - "@(#) 88K 1990 system.afs.proto 94.2"

-Prototype frequent of system configuration for:
+Prototype fragment of system configuration for:

+Product Name): NFS

+(Product Name): NFS

-\$ (Product Name): NF3 \$ (Release): 4.30
+(Release): 4.30

-This prototype is provided to assist you in creating your # customized system configuration file. # This file consists of system file entries pertaining to this # product.
-Include this fragment in your customized system file # and edit it to reflect your system's configuration. # See this product's matter file (in /usr/etc/master.d) for more details.
+This prototype is provided to assist you in creating your Customized system configuration file.
+This file consists of system file entries pertaining to this product.
+Include this fragment in your customized system file and edit it to reflect your system's configuration.
+See this product's master file (in /usr/etc/master.d) for more details.

-1 Devices:
+I Devices: